BenBowers/MWAtdr/test/README.md

 # Test Input and Output Data

-Two directories in this directory, `input_data` and `output_data`, are used to interact with the test code.
+Two folders in this directory, `input_data` and `output_data`, are used to interact with the test code.

 `input_data` contains the test data required for testing.
-These files are too big to be committed to the repository, so it is your responsibility to provide them if you want to run the tests.
+This folder should not be modified in any way to ensure the tests function as expected.

 `output_data` contains any files output from the tests, for human inspection.